 This catalogue helped create a reliable market for the ceramic works, since there are so many editions, it allowed buyers to feel confident about their purchase.
 In 2015, Picasso ceramics shot up in demand once again.
 Marina Picasso, granddaughter of Picasso, auctioned off her own personal collection of Picasso ceramics that summer.
 The pieces sold for much more than was anticipated, with some works selling for almost four times the expected price.
 This auction cemented in the fact that Picasso ceramics are a valuable commodity on the art market.

-Today, the market for Picasso ceramics is still hot.
+Today, the market for Picasso pottery is still hot.
 Picasso ceramics are the perfect starting point for an amateur collector, and are continually still sought after by art lovers of all levels.
 Picasso ceramics continue to increase in their popularity at auctions around the world.
 Due to the high volume of pieces available, Picasso ceramics are constantly being put on the market and buyers snap them up quickly.
 Depending on the size of the edition and the popularity of the ceramic, the price tag for one of these ceramics can be very affordable.
 Because of this, Picasso ceramics can be a wonderful place to start if you are new to the world of collecting.
 There is a Picasso ceramic for every collector out there, no matter your budget, as long as you’re willing to do the research.
 Picasso himself talked about the equalizing nature of pottery and ceramics, and especially enjoyed the fact that more people would be able to have a Picasso artwork in their home through his ceramics.